 Current Trends in VR Development

 Hopes of making Virtual Reality more realistic remain unabated.
 Technologies are constantly progressing to enhance the experience.
 In addition to new, more advanced VR hardware, users gain access to visually sophisticated VR apps.

 Evolution of Traditional Virtual Reality

 The mainstream acceptance of Virtual Reality continues to grow.
-Full dive VR content is anticipated to grow in education and training, advertising and promotion, entertainment, etc. Using VR in the automotive industry, for example, creates an experience that is both enjoyable for drivers and passengers and productive for manufacturers.
+Full dive VR content is anticipated to grow in education and training, advertising and promotion, entertainment, etc. Using VR in the automotive industry, for example, creates an enjoyable experience for drivers and passengers and is productive for manufacturers.

-As powerful devices become available, the quality of apps is also improving, offering a more ‘natural’ look and feel to virtual spaces.
+As powerful devices become available, the quality of apps is also improving, offering virtual spaces a more ‘natural’ look and feel.
 Artificial Intelligence will enhance Virtual Reality to help developers create more powerful applications to process more parameters.